Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 So I try it.
 I put my hand on my pubic bone as a pretend fig leaf.
 Then as I bend my knees a bit, I allow my fig leaf to move through my legs.
 A little crevice forms right at the top of my legs and my back starts to fold over, like a flat table.

-"Now you're using the large muscles of your hips, such as the glutes, to support the whole weight of you body, instead of the tiny muscles of your back," says Jenn Sherer, who co-owns the Balance Center with Couch.
+"Now you're using the large muscles of your hips, such as the glutes, to support the whole weight of your body, instead of the tiny muscles of your back," says Jenn Sherer, who co-owns the Balance Center with Couch.

 And she's right.
 My back relaxes, while my hamstrings start to stretch.
 And boy are they tight!